 The book will be published in a case, together with a cassette with three small guides.
 According to a geographical and chronological classification, each guide will consist of another 300 briefly described projects.

 All together it will be a fine reference work, interesting for both the trade delegation who wants to leave an original 'traditional Dutch' gift and for the architectural tourist who is planning a city trip.

 Currently we are in dialogue with specialists who will write the essays, for the time being on the following themes:

 This creation involves a number of strictly independent experts.
 Together with the initiators they form the selection committee for the projects and will be the final editors of the book and the guides.

-In addition, in support of the entire project, a committee of recommendation is being formed, in collaboration with Ruud Brouwers, former director of the Netherlands Architecture Fund and former deputy director of the Netherlands Architecture Institute.
+In addition, in support of the entire project, a committee of recommendation is being formed.
 Discussions are also in full swing for this.

 The case will be published by nai010 publishers.
 As a sparring partner this firm will support the initiative in a broader sense.

 Manifesta Idee en Ontwerp (Ad van der Kouwe and Inge Croes-Kwee) is responsible as initiator for the organization and production of the project.
 Manifesta takes care of the design and technical realization of the website and the publication.
 This office has already designed many publications on architecture, such as the standard work on Van den Broek ∓ Bakema.
 Ad van der Kouwe also developed the traveling exhibition Auslandsbeziehungen, on projects realized by young German architects outside of Germany.